 Dedicated to all things musical, Cité de la Musique sprawls across Parc de la Villette in the northeast corner of Paris.
-The Cité de la Musique and the new Philharmonie de Paris encompass a museum, special exhibitions, educational activities, a restaurant, and a brand-new philharmonic performance hall complex.
+While we still think of it as Cité, the musical complex was vastly expanded with the 2015 opening of the ultra-modern performance center, Philharmonie de Paris.
+It now encompass a museum, special exhibitions, educational activities, a restaurant, and state-of-the-art performance halls venues.

-The Cité de la Musique now has two buildings — the first designed by French architect Christian Portzamparc and the new Philharmonie de Paris designed by Jean Nouvel.
+The Musée de la Musique is located in the 1995 Cité building designed by French architect Christian Portzamparc, while the new Philharmonie de Paris was designed by Jean Nouvel.
 Both buildings are bold and modern and show a brave new face of Paris.
-With three concert halls in total, a vast museum, and a media library, the Cité de la Musique is a must-see for music lovers, no matter what their musical tastes.
-Here are 10 good reasons to visit the Cité de la Musique.
+With three concert halls in total, a vast museum, and a media library, the Cité de la Musique in the 19th Arrondissement is a must-see for music lovers, no matter what their musical tastes.
+Here are ten good reasons to visit the Cité de la Musique.

 The museum has a collection of 7,000 musical instruments and thousands of related music and art objects.
 The collection was first open to the public back in 1864.
 Remember?

 1,000 instruments are in the permanent collections with national treasures like Frederic Chopin's piano and a guitar owned by Georges Brassens (a famous French singer-songwriter).
 Don't miss the rich collection of baroque guitars, violas, and Flemish and French harpsichords used at the Chateau of Versailles during the reign of Louis XIV.

 The museum visitor path follows a musical trail from the 16th century to present day.
 Here's your chance to see 200 classical guitars, violins made by Stradivari, harpsichords from the 18th century, and saxophones made by Adolph Sax himself.